michaeldorman/michaeldorman.github.io/cv.md

 ## **Presentation in conferences**

 * **Dorman, M.**, Shapira, I. 2015.
 Intermediate results of the long term monitoring program: A case study of geoographical region and proximity to settlements effects on mammal occupancy.
+52nd Annual Convention of the Zoological Society of Israel, Mikhmoret, Israel (Poster)

+* **Dorman, M.**, Shapira, I. 2015.
+Intermediate results of the long term monitoring program: A case study of geoographical region and proximity to settlements effects on mammal occupancy.
 43rd Annual Convention of the Israeli Society of Ecology and Environmental Quality Sciences, Jerusalem, Israel (Poster)

 * **Dorman, M.**, Svoray, T., Perevolotsky, A., Moshe, Y., Sarris, D. 2014.
 What determines tree mortality in dry environments?
 A multi-perspective approach.
 55th Conference of the Israeli Geographical Association, Haifa, Israel (Lecture)